kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. It initiates a cascade, resulting in the activation of guanylyl kinase
 	E. It initiates a cascade, resulting in the activation of tyrosine kinase

-#### Answer: ?
+#### Answer: E. It initiates a cascade, resulting in the activation of tyrosine kinase - ?

 ### Q2.88
 Oedema is defined as an abnormal accumulation of fluid in the tissues or cavities of the body.
-Oedema may be mechanical - the result of obstructed veins or heart failure - or caused by increased permeability of the capillary walls, as in liver or kidney disease or malnutrition.
+Oedema may be *mechanical* - the result of obstructed veins or heart failure (HF) - or caused by *increased permeability* of the capillary walls, as in liver or kidney disease or malnutrition.

-In the table below which of the physiological derangements will result in pitting oedema and a decrease in plasma osmolality?
+In the table below which of the physiological derangements will result in _pitting oedema_ and a _decrease in plasma osmolality_?

 	| Gain/Loss	| Total body fluid	| Total body sodium	|
 ----|-----------|-------------------|-------------------|